Valerie and Her Week of Wonders (film): Production

 The original screenplay was written by Ester Krumbachová, who is also credited with production design on the movie.
 The screenplay was approved in late April 1968.
-The movie was supposed to be directed by Krumbachová's husband Jan Němec.
+The film was supposed to be directed by Krumbachová's husband Jan Němec.
 However, after the Warsaw Pact invasion of Czechoslovakia in August 1968, Němec was fired from Barrandov film studio and was not allowed to direct.
 The project then went to Jireš, and despite Jireš's 1969 feature The Joke being banned by communist authorities, production proceeded on Valerie.
 Jaroslava Schallerová was chosen from 1,500 girls who auditioned for the role.
+She was 13 years old at the time of filming.

+Filming took place between June 28 and November 6, 1969.
 The Czech town of Slavonice was chosen as the main filming location, because of its preserved renaissance-era town centre.
 The local people played extras.
 Some scenes were shot in nearby Kostelní Vydří monastery.
 Robert Nezval, son of the author of the novel Vítězslav Nezval, appears in the film as a boy with a drum.

 Release

 Home media

 In January 2004, the film was released on DVD in the United States and Canada by Facets Video.
-In June of that same year, the film was released on DVD in the UK by Redemption Films Ltd. In June 2015, the film was released on DVD and Blu-ray by the Criterion Collection, featuring a 4K digital restoration; three early short films by director Jireš, Uncle (1959), Footprints (1960), and The Hall of Lost Steps (1960); interviews from 2006 with Jaroslava Schallerová and Jan Klusák; and an alternate psychedelic folk soundtrack by The Valerie Project.
+In June of that same year, the film was released on DVD in the UK by Redemption Films Ltd. In June 2015, the film was released on DVD and Blu-ray by The Criterion Collection, featuring a 4K digital restoration; three early short films by director Jireš, Uncle (1959), Footprints (1960), and The Hall of Lost Steps (1960); interviews from 2006 with Jaroslava Schallerová and Jan Klusák; and an alternate psychedelic folk soundtrack by the Valerie Project.